MSc Construction Project Management

 This course can be studied full-time, part-time or via Online Learning, ideal for those in employment or with other commitments, providing flexible study options that fit around work or family.

 Civil Engineering graduate Tauhida Mazumdar talks about why she chose the MSc Construction Project Management at Heriot-Watt.

 For the MSc, students undertake 8 taught courses plus a research dissertation.
 Students on the Postgraduate Diploma programme take the 8 taught courses only.

 Students study 7 mandatory courses and choose 1 optional course from a choice of electives.

 Semester 1 options

 Project Management: Theory and Practice

-This module aims to provide the student with an understanding of the concepts and practices of construction project management used to provide value added services to clients.
-The course develops understanding of the issues related to the management of construction clients and other project stakeholders and how their needs can be co-ordinated, managed and delivered from the project’s design stage through production to occupation and maintenance within the context of client satisfaction and the overarching construction project constraints of time, cost, quality sustainability, health and safety management.
+Aims to provide students with an understanding of the concepts and practices of construction project management used to provide value added services to clients.
+The course develops understanding of the issues related to the management of construction clients and other project stakeholders and how their needs can be co-ordinated, managed and delivered from the project's design stage through production to occupation and maintenance within the context of client satisfaction and the overarching construction project constraints of time, cost, quality sustainability, health and safety management.